 Know Your Rights: Abortion Access in California

-Abortion rights continue to be under direct attack across the U.S. This resource addresses abortion rights in California for residents or travelers to the state to access abortion.
-We will update this page as laws change.
+Abortion rights continue to be under direct attack across the U.S. This resource addresses abortion rights in California (for people living in California or traveling to California to access abortion).
+We will continue to update this resource as laws change (last updated March 2023).

 Receiving Abortion-Related Care in California

-Do I have the right to obtain an abortion in California?
+Do I have the right to have an abortion in California?

 Yes.
-Pregnant people in California have a fundamental right to choose to have an abortion.
-This right is protected under both the U.S. and California Constitutions.
+Pregnant people in California have a fundamental right to choose to have an abortion and you do not have to provide any reason or medical justification for getting one.
+This right is protected under California’s Constitution and state law.

 Who may perform an abortion in California?